mgavioli/jPDFImposition/README.md

 ## jPDFImposition

-A Java command-line application to apply an imposition to a PDF document.
+A Java command-line application to apply an imposition to one or several PDF documents.

 It currently supports two types of impositions:
 - **booklet**: groups of sheets folded in the middle; the number of sheets per group can be configured.